Search

 Aim of the Special Initiative

-A repeat round of the Special Initiative in Berlin and Düsseldorf will get underway next January.
-The programme will once more be allotted a timeframe of eleven weeks (January to April 2025) and will include job-shadowing and advanced-training components as well as supplemental tutorial support.
+A repeat round of the Special Initiative in Berlin and Düsseldorf was underway in January 2025.
+The programme once more allotted a timeframe of eleven weeks (January to April 2025) and included job-shadowing and advanced-training components as well as supplemental tutorial support.

 14.04.2025